magomimmo/modern-cljs/doc/tutorial-19.md

 even contain a reference to it.
 What's is going on here?

-The fact is that all the cited pure CLJS-based `shoreleave` libs only contains CLJS source code to be used by others projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.
+The fact is that all the cited pure CLJS-based `shoreleave` libs only contains CLJS source code to be used by other projects, which are the ones to be configured and managed by the `lein-cljsbuild` plugin.

 That said, I would still have expected to see the `lein-cljsbuild`